Kingsmead School, Wiveliscombe: History

-The original block at Kingsmead was modelled in a late Art Deco style, hence its similarities in appearance to a mid-century-modern cinema.
-The main part of the school (including the hall, gymnasium, canteen, science labs, library, cloakrooms and classrooms) was built during the early 1950s, when a rise in the number of children in post-war Britain (also known as the "baby boom" era) lead to a demand for more schools across the country.
-The main block was extended at either ends during the 1970s, and during this period a second block (now the Language College) was constructed.
+The school was inaugurated in 1953 as Wiveliscombe Secondary Modern School.
+The main part of the school (including the hall, gymnasium, canteen, science labs, library, cloakrooms and classrooms) was built during the early 1950s, when a rise in the number of children in post-war Britain lead to a demand for more schools across the country.
+The original block was modelled in a late Art Deco style.
+It was extended at either ends during the 1970s, and during this period a second block (now the Language College) was constructed.
 A sports hall was built to the rear of the school next to the staff car park during the early 1990s, along with several new offices for senior management near the drama studio.

-The second most recent significant development is the "south block", a million pound construction with 7 new classrooms and an ICT room; opened September 2006.
-The infrastructure of the school was never designed for nearly 800 pupils, so the school relies on the field to the back of the school during the summer months for pupils at break and lunchtime.
+A new "south block" with an IT suite was opened in 2006, and a new science block in 2013.